-Line 1i - Depreciation that has not been taken for federal purposes because of the bonus depreciation that must be subtracted from Rhode Island income - RIGL §44-61-1.
-(See General Instructions on page I-2 for more details)

-Line 1j - Depreciation that has not been taken for federal purposes because of the increased section 179 depreciation was not taken originally - RIGL §44-61-1.1.
-(See General Instructions on page I-3 for more details).

-Line 1k - Allowable modification for performance based compensation realized by an eligible employee under the Rhode Island Jobs Growth Act under RIGL §42-64.11-4.

-Line 1I - Modification for exclusion for qualifying option under RIGL §44-39.3 AND modification for exclusion for qualifying securities or investments under RIGL §44-43-8.

-Line 1m - Modification for Tax Incentives for Employers under RIGL §44-55-4.1.
-Attach Form RI-107.

-Line 1n - Tax credit income claimed on Federal return exempt for Rhode Island purposes: Historic Structures - Tax Credit income under RIGL §44-33.2-3(e)(2), Historic Preservation Tax Credits 2013 income under RIGL §44-31.2-9(c), Motion Picture Production Company Tax Credit income or Musical and Theatrical Production Tax Credit income under RIGL §44-31.3-2(b)(6),

-Line 1o - Active duty military pay of Nonresidents stationed in Rhode Island, as well as the income of their nonresident spouses for services performed in Rhode Island.
+- Line 1i Depreciation that has not been taken for federal purposes because of the bonus depreciation that must be subtracted from Rhode Island income RIGL §44-61-1.
+(See General Instructions on page I-3 for more details) - Line 1j Depreciation that has not been taken for federal purposes because of the increased section 179 depreciation was not taken originally RIGL §44-61-1.1.
+(See General Instructions on page I-3 for more details). - Line 1k Allowable modification for performance based compensation realized by an eligible employee under the Rhode Island Jobs Growth Act under RIGL §42-64.11-4. - Line 1I Modification for exclusion for qualifying option under RIGL §44-39.3 AND modification for exclusion for qualifying securities or investments under RIGL §44-43-8. - Line 1m Modification for Tax Incentives for Employers under RIGL §44-55-4.1.
+Attach Form RI-107. - Line 1n Tax credit income claimed on Federal return exempt for Rhode Island purposes: Historic Structures Tax Credit income under RIGL §44-33.2-3(e)(2), Historic Preservation Tax Credits 2013 income under RIGL §44-31.2-9(c), Motion Picture Production Company Tax Credit income or Musical and Theatrical Production Tax Credit income under RIGL §44-31.3-2(b)(6), and Stay Invested in RI Wavemaker Fellowship under RIGL §42-64.26-8(d). - Line 1o Active duty military pay of Nonresidents stationed in Rhode Island, as well as the income of their nonresident spouses for services performed in Rhode Island.
 Income for services performed by the servicemember's spouse in Rhode Island would be exempt from Rhode Island income tax only if the servicemember's spouse moves to Rhode Island solely to be with the servicemember complying with military orders sending him/her to Rhode Island.
 The servicemember and the servicemember's spouse must also share the same non-Rhode Island domicile.